amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ---
 ## Academic documentation
-Based on the need document every step we took to achieve our results.
+Based on the need to document every step we took to achieve our results.
 - [Conclusions](conclusions.md) - Main takeaways from the project and personal assumption.
 - [Ai medotology](ai_medotology.md) - Documentation on the use of ai to code and assmble to the project.
 - [EWC Model](EWC_Model.md) - a short explain on how EWC is used and behaved in the project.